The Royal Visit – as it happened – part two

 When the ‘Official group from the UK’ visited St. Clement’s Church on Saturday 16th January 2010 in order to begin planning the details of this Royal Visit, I was asked what form our normal 11am Sunday service took.
 I replied that, as it was the only service we had on a Sunday, it was a service of Holy Communion or ‘Sung Eucharist’ as we normally call it.
 I was then asked how long the service lasted and I replied that it was normally around an hour and a quarter.

 The emphasis of all our discussions was the desire that the Royal Couple should be able to join with the regular congregation for their normal Sunday service.
-However, I was asked whether, because of certain timetabling constraints, I could keep the service to about an hour and I gave the assurance . . . → Read More: The Royal Visit – as it happened – part two
+However, I was asked whether, because of certain timetabling constraints, I could keep the service to about an hour and I gave the assurance that, with a little bit of judicious trimming it would be perfectly possible.
+It was on this basis that I planned the liturgy for the day together with an appropriate emphasis on it being Passion Sunday.

 The Royal Visit – as it happened – part one